House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sliding Miter Safety

-Sliding miter saws are not extremely dangerous, but they are more dangerous than a non-sliding miter saw.
-Anytime you add more moving parts, and a different way that a blade can travel, you are opening yourself up to potential injuries.
-There are safety features built into the sliding miter saw that would help, but this saw is designed for a person that has some experience with using a saw.
+Sliding miter saws are not very dangerous, but they are more dangerous than non-sliding miter saws.
+Anytime you add more moving parts and a different way that a blade can travel, you open yourself up to potential injuries.
+There are safety features built into the sliding miter saw that help, but the saw is designed for a person who has experience with using a saw.

 Price

-No question sliding miter saws are more expensive than non-sliding miter saws.
-The ability to cut further into a piece of wood and the fact that sliding miter saws are still considered portable brings their price up quite a bit.
+No question that sliding miter saws are more expensive than non-sliding miter saws.
+The ability to cut further into a piece of wood and the sliding mechanism drives their price up quite a bit.
 Most sliding miter saws will be more than $450.

 Sliding Miter Saw Pros